0xNextLabs/Nextme-Whitepaper/README.md

 <p>Nextme is a cross-chain and cross-platform decentralized social economy network.</p>

-<p>It is a public social network similar in design to Instagram and Twitter, but encrypted.</p>
+<p>It is a public social network similar in design to Instagram + PayPal, but encrypted.</p>

 <p>Everyone owns their accounts and relationships、data ownership and earnings rights, which can be shared and taken anywhere.</p>
 </p>